-Severability. - Laws 1967, ch.
-81, § 134, provided for the severability of the act if any part or application thereof is held invalid.
+Severability clauses. - Laws 1967, ch.
+81, § 134, provides for the severability of the act if any part or application thereof is held invalid.

 Compiler's notes. - This section is derived from Section 149 of the ABA Model Business Corporation Act.